 Here’s are the steps DSPM takes to improve an organization’s data security posture:

-Concentric Semantic Intelligence is a SaaS-based solution that leverages artificial intelligence and deep learning to automatically discover and protect the most sensitive and confidential information contained within your file sharing repositories.
+Concentric AI Semantic Intelligence is a SaaS-based solution that leverages artificial intelligence and deep learning to automatically discover and protect the most sensitive and confidential information contained within your file sharing repositories.

 Our technology automatically delivers a content-based, categorized view of your data, including a risk rating for all exposed data.
 This allows your data security, privacy, and compliance teams to easily find and correct inappropriate sharing of important data files.

-Concentric is securing the future of work with an agentless platform that is easy to deploy and capable of delivering value in days without any upfront work for you.
+Concentric AI is securing the future of work with an agentless platform that is easy to deploy and capable of delivering value in days without any upfront work for you.
 We offer a free-of-charge pilot program which requires very little time and effort from your teams.